 A security engineer focusing on fuzzers, exploits, and mitigations for Linux and Android kernels.

-A 3-day training that guides researchers through the field of Linux kernel security.
-In a series of exercise-driven labs, the training explores the process of finding, assessing, and exploiting kernel bugs in a modern Linux distribution on the x86-64 architecture.
+This training guides researchers through the field of Linux kernel exploitation.
+In a series of practical labs, the training explores the process of exploiting kernel bugs in a modern Linux distribution on the x86-64 architecture.